vmware-archive/platform-automation-demo/README.md

 - I've moved the scripts outside of the environments directory.
 This just made more sense to me and allowed me to easily run the scripts from the root
 - I have seperate pipelines for each product
 - I've added helper pipeline to generate self signed certs
 - Caleb has an approach that seperates out the execution of errands from the apply changes for a tile.
 This was explained to me as way to have the pipeline be more resiliant to errand failures and allows for re-execution of errands without having to re-install the product.
-I may consider this in the future, but have not followed the approach right now due to simplicity.
+I may consider this in the future, but have not followed the approach right now due to simplicity
+- Caleb's reference demonstrates use of bosh add-ons like clam-av

 Key differences from [Platform Automation for PCF](http://docs.pivotal.io/platform-automation/v3.0/) reference pipelines: